KIT-MRT/rosinterface_handler/README.md

 - Source: git https://github.com/cbandera/rosparam_handler.git (branch: master)

-## Unified Parameter Handling for ROS
+## Unified Parameter and Topic Handling for ROS
 When working with ROS and Parameters, there are a couple of tools to help you with handing Parameters to your nodes and to modify them, e.g. [Parameter Server](http://wiki.ros.org/Parameter%20Server) and [dynamic_reconfigure](http://wiki.ros.org/dynamic_reconfigure/).

-But with the multitude of options on where to specify your parameters, we often face the problem that we get a redundancy in our code and config files.
+But with the multitude of options on where to specify your parameters and how to configure your publishers and subscribers, we often face the problem that we get a redundancy in our code and config files.

 The `rosparam_handler` let's you:
 - specify all of your parameters in a single file
+- automatically create publishers and subscribers
 - use a generated struct to hold your parameters
 - use member method for grabbing the parameters from the parameter server
 - use member method for updating them from dynamic_reconfigure.